Alec Bohm: 2022

 Both Bohm and Bryson Stott, the Phillies' top-rated prospect, made the Opening Day roster for the 2022 season, with Girardi telling reporters that he would give both infielders regular playing time.
-After making three throwing errors in as many innings for the Phillies' April 11 game against the New York Mets, Bohm was caught on camera telling shortstop Didi Gregorius, "I fucking hate this place".
+After making three throwing errors in as many innings for the Phillies' April 11 game against the New York Mets, Bohm was caught on camera telling shortstop Didi Gregorius, "I fucking hate this place."
 He apologized for the incident after the game, saying that the comment was made out of frustration.
+Bohm referenced the incident after the second victory over the St. Louis Cardinals on October 8 secured the Phillies the wild card spot in the National League Division Series, telling an MLB Network reporter, "I love this place."

 On June 8, 2022, Bohm hit a game-tying home run against Milwaukee Brewers closer Josh Hader.
 It was the first run given up by Hader since July 28, 2021, and the first home run he had given up in the same time span.
 Hader was one scoreless inning away from setting an MLB record for consecutive scoreless innings at 41.
-The Phillies would go on to win the game 3-2 after Matt Vierling hit a go-ahead home run later in the inning, leading to Hader’s first blown save since July 7, 2021.
+The Phillies would go on to win the game 3–2 after Matt Vierling hit a go-ahead home run later in the inning, leading to Hader's first blown save since July 7, 2021.

-In 2022, Bohm batted .280/.315/.398, and tied with Alex Bregman and Marcus Semien for the major league lead in sacrifice flies, with 10.
+In 2022, Bohm batted .280/.315/.398 and tied with Alex Bregman and Marcus Semien for the major league lead in sacrifice flies, with 10.
 He reached on an error 10 times, tops in the NL.
 He was fourth in the NL in singles (124), and led the Phillies in hits (164; 9th in the NL) and double plays grounded into (18; 5th in the NL).

-During game three of the 2022 World Series Bohm hit a solo home run against Houston Astros pitcher Lance McCullers Jr. which marked the 1000th home run in World Series history.
+During game three of the 2022 World Series Bohm hit a solo home run against Houston Astros pitcher Lance McCullers Jr. which marked the 1,000th home run in World Series history.

+2023

+In 2023, Bohm finished with career-highs in on-base percentage (.327), slugging percentage (.437), and on-base plus slugging (.765).
+In the 2023 postseason, Bohm hit 11 of 46 (.239) including a home-run in game 7 of the 2023 National League Championship Series, a game which the Phillies would ultimately lose, 2–4.

+2024: First All-Star selection

+Bohm was selected as the starting third baseman for the 2024 Major League Baseball All-Star Game.
+He participated in the Home Run Derby as well, where he reached the semi-final against Teoscar Hernandez (who eventually was named the Home Run Derby champion).
+In 2024, he played 143 games, slashing .280/.332/.448 with 15 home runs, 97 RBI, and five stolen bases.